moonbit-community/tar/src/lib/README.md

 - No actual TAR format serialization (simplified in-memory representation)
 - No compression support
 - No advanced TAR features (permissions, timestamps, etc.)
-- Symlink support is placeholder only
+- Full symlink support with target path storage

 This implementation serves as a foundation that could be extended to support full TAR format compliance and additional features as needed.